prscX/react-native-iconic/README.md

 ## Contribution
 Contributions are welcome and are greatly appreciated!
 Every little bit helps, and credit will always be given.

+> Please feel free to raise PR/Request in case you want to any icon animation library to this project

 ## License
 Copyright @2017 Pranav Raj Singh Chauhan